 If osteoarthritis causes you pain, you don’t have to “just deal with it.”
 There are several kinds of medications and other treatment options for you to choose from.
 They may not eliminate your pain totally, but they can often ease it significantly and make it possible for you to do all the things you enjoy doing.

 You should always talk with your doctor about starting a new medication, particularly if you are older, pregnant, on multiple medications (especially blood thinners), or have certain medical conditions (such as heart disease, high blood pressure, kidney disease, or history of stomach ulcers).
 Always read and follow the directions for any medications you take.
-You should not drink alcoholic beverages when taking acetaminophen, NSAIDs, and narcotics.
+You should not drink alcoholic beverages when taking acetaminophen, nonsteroidal anti-inflammatory drugs ( NSAIDs), or narcotics.

 Many people find pain relief through a regular program of diet and exercise.
-For patients who are overweight or obese, losing 10% of their weight reduces pain and improves function, according to a new study in the Journal of the American Medical Association.
+For patients who are overweight or obese, losing 10% of their weight reduces pain and improves function, according to research.

 WebMD takes a look at the risks and benefits of medications available to help manage osteoarthritis pain.